DINA-Web/dina-school/README.md

 # DINA-School
+⛔️ This project is now archived - No Maintenance Intended

 Currently this repo is focused on learning and using JavaScript.
 Below follows a curriculum to learn the language, based on freely available online resources.
 The main ones are: